divyanshiupreti11/DeathlyCloak-Harry-Potter-inspired-invisibilty-Cloak-/README.md

-🧙‍♂️ Deathly Cloak (OpenCV + Python)
+🕰️ Deathly Cloak (Python + OpenCV)

-This project creates a Harry Potter-style invisibility cloak using OpenCV and Python.
+Bring magic to your screen with the Deathly Cloak!
+This project creates a Harry Potter-style invisibility cloak using Python and OpenCV.
+Wear a red cloak, and watch yourself disappear as the background takes over — just like invisibility magic! 🪄✨
-It works by detecting a red cloak in front of the webcam and replacing it with a pre-captured background, making the person appear invisible.
 🚀 How It Works

 Capture the background image (without you in the frame).